rmhofer/mastermind/README.md

+# Mastermind
-# Mastermind App (Part of Project: Entropy-based Approaches to Mastermind)
+## Part of 'Entropy-based Approaches to Mastermind'

 ### Short project description